Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkywayJS.markdown

 You've created a simple video conference.
 Easy, right?
 You can find an overview of all the methods and events Skyway offers (like *lockRoom*, *disableAudio* or *disableVideo*, etc...) in our API doc.
 Find the right doc for the version of Skyway you're using [in our version history](https://temasys.atlassian.net/wiki/display/TPD/Introducing+SkywayJS#IntroducingSkywayJS-Versionsupportandreleases).

-Have fun and let us know if you run into any [issues](http://github.com/Temasys/SkywayJS/issues)!
+Have fun, share this and let us know if you run into any [issues](http://github.com/Temasys/SkywayJS/issues)!